BUMETCS673/cs673se_sum1_24_team_3/README.md

 Coursera: An online learning platform that provides courses, specializations, and degrees.
 Udemy: An online learning and teaching marketplace.

-This document explains the structure of the GitHub repository along with contents of files.
-This will mirror the Github repository and can be used here as a sort of “Staging” environment until we are ready to move the “Non-Code Related” files to Github.
-CODE should still be stored in Github and worked on in realtime there not here.
-Google Drive documents will be uploaded to GitHub at the end of every iteration or after major changes.

 ## Structure of this Project is as follows:
 ```